OVPR Guidance in Preparation for Potential Government Shutdown

 - New funding opportunities (announcements, notices of funding opportunity or solicitations) will not be issued.

-- Faculty are advised that stated sponsor deadline dates (and accompanying U-M Office of Research and Sponsored Project deadlines) that occur during the lapse in appropriations remain valid unless the affected agencies post notices of modification on their websites.
+- Faculty are advised that stated sponsor deadline dates (and accompanying U-M Office of Research and Sponsored Project deadlines) that occur during the lapse in appropriations remain valid unless the agencies post notices of modification on their websites.

 - Faculty should continue to submit their proposals on time to the U-M Office of Research and Sponsored Projects.

-- Proposals will not be processed by the affected agencies until normal agency operations resume, and there will be related delays in agency customer communications.
+- Proposals will not be processed by the agencies until normal agency operations resume, and there will be related delays in agency customer communications.

-- Peer review panels and study sections will not be held, but meetings would be rescheduled once agency operations resume at the affected agencies.
+- Peer review panels and study sections will not be held, but meetings would be rescheduled once agency operations resume at the agencies.

 - Agency responses to any inquiries received regarding upcoming deadlines, including proposal preparation, will be deferred until normal operations resume.